ruzhnikov/Mojolicious-Plugin-BModel/README.md

     # end of edit file

-    # When you connect, the plugin will check if the folder "lib/Model".
+    # When you connect, the plugin will check the folder "lib/MyApp/Model" exists.
+    # By defaut the namespace 'MyApp' will be used.
-    # If the folder does not exist, create it.
+    # If the folder 'lib/MyApp/Model' does not exist, this will be created.
-    # If the 'use_base_model' is set to true will be loaded
-    # module "Mojolicious::BModel::Base" with the base model.
-    # Method 'app' base model will contain a link to your application.
+    # The method 'app' of base model contains a link to your application.
-    # Method 'config' base model will contain a link to config of yor application.
+    # The method 'config' of base model contains a link to config of yor application.

     # create a new model
     % touch lib/MyApp/Model/MyModel.pm